The Sittingbourne & Kemsley Light Railway

 The next event at the Railway is: Jack the Station Cat and Edward Bear Weekend with Swale Cats Protection on Sunday/Monday 5/6th May.

 In 2017, we joined the Wheels of Time initiative to encourage children aged 5 to 11 to visit and explore heritage sites across Kent to earn exclusive badges and Kent Children’s University credits and we are offering this again this year.

 Wheels of Time has expanded again to include more museums and heritage sites, including Elham Valley Railway Museum which houses the magnificent scale model of Cheriton Eurotunnel terminal, a replica signal box and its own miniature railway.

-Children complete an activity sheet and search Kemsley Down for the answers, it will be available throughout this season and requires a visit of at least two hours to complete.
+Children complete a free activity sheet and search Kemsley Down for the answers, it will be available throughout this season and requires a visit of at least two hours to complete.

 We are currently running four fundraising campaigns: